Pandinosaurus/mstrimas.github.io/_posts/2016-02-15-big-year-route.md

                       col_types = cols(count = col_character()),
                       col_names = var_names, skip = 1)
 dim(sightings)
+#> [1] 36658    19
 n_distinct(sightings$species)
+#> [1] 6220
 ```

-That's `r format(nrow(sightings), big.mark = ",")` records for 2015, where each row corresponds to the sighting of a given species within a particular checklist.
-Also, note that there are `r format(n_distinct(sightings$species), big.mark = ",")` unique species in this dataset, yet Noah saw 6,042, so there's something amiss here.
+That's 36,658 records for 2015, where each row corresponds to the sighting of a given species within a particular checklist.
+Also, note that there are 6,220 unique species in this dataset, yet Noah saw 6,042, so there's something amiss here.

 ## Data Cleaning